rlingineni/airppt/README.md

 - Make a global NPM CLI
 - Support configurable Output and Input Path
-- Add more renderers that convert shapes (rectangle, shape, textbox)
+- Add more renderers that convert shapes
+- Add custom extensions that can add elements like iframes

 ### Supported Elements